mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 When `rowSelectionPropagation.descendants` is set to `true`.

-- Selecting a parent would auto-select all its filtered descendants.
+- Selecting a parent selects all its filtered descendants automatically.
-- Deselecting a parent row would auto-deselect all its filtered descendants.
+- Deselecting a parent row deselects all its filtered descendants automatically.

 When `rowSelectionPropagation.parents` is set to `true`.

-- Selecting all the filtered descendants of a parent would auto-select the parent.
+- Selecting all the filtered descendants of a parent selects the parent automatically.
-- Deselecting a descendant of a selected parent would auto-deselect the parent.
+- Deselecting a descendant of a selected parent deselects the parent automatically.

 The example below demonstrates the usage of the `rowSelectionPropagation` prop.